fortinet-fortisoar/widget-global-visibility-card/docs/usage.md

       },
       "title": "Australia"
     }

     ```

+    JSON Object which contains the data to be rendered:

     In this example the JSON has a key "data", "title" and value.

     "data" -  All the key, value pairs present in it would be rendered in the bottom section of the widget,